Summary

 During the debate over the Affordable Health Care Act in the House of Representatives, Nunes said of then-Speaker Nancy Pelosi, “For most of the 20th century people fled the ghost of communist dictators and now you are bringing the ghosts back into this chamber.”[81]
 He has also had a long-running dispute with another San Francisco Bay-area Democrat, Senator Dianne Feinstein, over California water policy and other issues,[82] even running a series of advertisements against her in California.[83]

 Nunes’s criticisms have not been limited to liberals or the Obama administration.
-During the October 2013 budget standoff, Nunes called certain members of his own Republican Conference who favored a government shutdown “lemmings with suicide vests”.
-“It’s kind of an insult to lemmings to call them lemmings” because of their tactics, he said.[83][84]
+During the October 2013 budget standoff, Nunes called certain members of his own Republican Conference who favored a government shutdown “lemmings with suicide vests,” believing a shutdown would hurt the Republican Party while failing in its goal of eliminating Obamacare.
+“It’s kind of an insult to lemmings to call them lemmings” because of their tactics, he said.[84][85]

 Role in Trump–Russia investigation

-Nunes had met his source for the information one day earlier at the White House grounds, with a spokesman for Nunes claiming this provided “a secure location” to view the material.[91]
-Although Nunes had characterized his intelligence sources as whistle-blowers whose identities he had to protect, The New York Times reported that they were actually White House officials Ezra Cohen-Watnick and Michael Ellis,[93] while The Washington Post reported that along with Cohen-Watnick and Ellis, a third man, National Security Council lawyer John Eisenberg, was involved.[94]
+Nunes had met his source for the information one day earlier at the White House grounds, with a spokesman for Nunes claiming this provided “a secure location” to view the material.[94]
+The New York Times later reported that his sources were two White House officials,[98] while The Washington Post reported that a third man, National Security Council lawyer John Eisenberg, was also involved.[99]

 Role in Trump impeachment inquiry